XenitAB/xenitab.github.io/docs/xks/operator-guide/architecture-and-design.md

 ## Container management

-When a new tenant is being setup, the platform team provides onboarding for them in the initial phase of the setup and then continously works together to assist in any questions.
+When a new tenant is being setup, the platform team provides onboarding for them and then continously works together to assist in any questions.
 Monthly health checks are done to make sure that no obvious mistakes have been made by the tenants and monitoring is setup to warn the platform team if something is wrong with the platform.

 Most of the management of the workloads that the tenants deploy are handled through GitOps but they are also able to work with the clusters directly, with the knowledge that any cluster may at any time be rolled over (blue/green) and anything not in git won't be persisted.